 The pharmacy is very competitive and often times cheaper than chain pharmacies; however, we cannot guarantee that the price will be identical.

 If your child needs a non-prescription medication occasionally, the Health Center will have it in stock.
-If your child demonstrates ongoing need for the medication, we will contact you to set up a medication plan through LTC Scripts.
-If your child is on a daily non-prescription antihistamine of any kind it must go through LTC Scripts.
+If your child takes non-prescription medication such as vitamins or melatonin on a daily basis, the should also go through J Drugs.

 Guidelines for Managing Severe Food Allergies